-Cassiar Nima, Cumthagaig Session Nine: Synthesis Background This session is the beginning of the final phase of the assessment.
-During this session, students continue working with Educational Technology Standards 1.3.1 and 1.3.3 as they organize resources and assess the credibility, validity, and potential bias of sources.
-They also begin to develop their skill with Social Studies Standard 5.4.1 as they "analyze multiple factorsto formulate a thesis in a paper or presentation."
-The targets for this session are also connected to Writing GLE 1.1.1 (CCSS W5, W8 ) which involves using "an organizer to analyze, synthesize, and/or evaluate information to plan writing."
-Original text from the Social Studies assessment is in bold .
-Common Core State Standards Before you begin the Organization, Synthesis, Position and Presentation portion of the esentation Prep assessment, consider opportunities for students to present their work to a meaningful audience.
+Session Nine: Synthesis Backgrou Background This session is the beginning of the final phase of the assessment.
+During the session, students continue working with Educational Technology Standards 1.3.1 and 1.3.3 as they organize resources and assess the credibility, validity, and potential bias of sources.
+They also begin to develop their skill with Social Studies Standard 5.4.1 as students "evaluate and interpret other points of view on an issue within a paper or presentation."
+The targets for this session are also connected with Writing GLE 1.1.1 which involves using "an (electronic) log as the basis for informational writing" and requires students to use a "prewriting stage to formulate a thesis and organize text."
+Original te ext from the Social Studies assessment is in bold .
+Synthesis, Position, and Presentation Prep □ Before you begin the Organization, Synthesis, Position and Presentation portion of the assessment, consider opportunities for students to present their work to a meaningful audience.
 For example, display student work on a class Web site, allow students to present via videoconference, or share their learning with another class.
-Optional l Pr ☐ Pre-teach compare and contrast using one of the identified Reading and Writing lessons.
-Organization, Synthesis, Position, and Presentation Materials Research Notebook Web site evaluation tool Tools to construct a final paper, or to create and publish a presentation Computers or devices for student use Optional esi Internet access, if students will be using online digital tool Learning Plan (30 minutes) nth Learning · · · · · · · · · · · · · · · · · · · n, Sy Ask students to restate the qualities of valid and credible sources.
-Have students evidence, information, and credible sources and the students evidence, information, and credible sources. tioi sources to address all aspects of the rubric. rganiza Have students complete the graphic organizer (started during Session Seven) provided to prepare a draft of their final response.
-Students should use their Research Notebook to connect the statements they make with evidence from their notes. $^{\circ}$ Have students review the persuasive paper or presentation checklist before drafting their paper or presentation.
+Optional □ Pre-teach compare and contrast using one of the identified Reading and Writing lessons. ion, hesis, Positi Materials ☐ Research Notebook ☐ Web site evaluation tool ☐ Tools to construct a final paper, or to create and publish a presentation ☐ Computers or devices for student use Synt Optional ☐ Internet access, if students will be using online digital tool Learning Plan (30 minutes) zati Dearming Ask students to restate the qualities of valid and credible sources.
+Have students evaluate Organization, Engage their research to ensure that they have adequate evidence, information, and credible sources to address all aspects of the rubric.
+0 ■ Have students complete the graphic organizer (started during Session Seven) provided to prepare a draft of their final response.
+Students should use their Research Notebook to connect the statements they make with evidence from their notes.
+Have students review the persuasive paper or presentation checklist before drafting their paper or presentation.
 This checklist is part of the Social Studies rubric.
-If students will be doing a presentation, be sure they are familiar with the format(s) you will Explore expect them to use.
+Evaloro If students will be doing a presentation, be sure they are familiar with the format(s) you will Explore expect them to use.
 Here are examples of presentation formats students can use.
-You can find more information on the Resources page: Desktop Publishing: Publisher, Powerpoint, Glogster, Blog, Wiki Disital Standarding: Maria Makan i Maria Com Studio, Valorethrood Digital Storytelling: MovieMaker, iMovie, CamStudio, Voicethread Virtual Fieldtrip: Google Earth, Bing Maps ■ Podcasting: Audacity, Garageband, Jamstudio Extend Students should begin to draft their final paper or presentation.
-Although students' Research Notebook will not be scored until Session Eleven , this is the final opportunity for formative feedback about knowledge and skills associated with the ability to: Apply content-related, digital elements (for example, text, audio, graphics) that related directly to the student task.
-Evaluate Integrate two or more content-related, digital elements in the final product.
-Use software features to structure the information and guide the audience through the content.
+You can find more information on the Resources page: Desktop Publishing: Publisher, Powerpoint, Glogster, Blog, Wiki Digital Storytelling: MovieMaker, iMovie, CamStudio, Voicethread Virtual Fieldtrip: Google Earth, Bing Maps • Podcasting: Audacity, Garageband, Jamstudio Extend Students should begin to draft their final paper or presentation.
+Although students' Research Notebook will not be scored until Session Eleven, this is the final Evaluate opportunity for formative feedback about knowledge and skills associated with identifying Lvaruate significant questions for inquiry, combining information from separate sources to produce arguments, and using relevant and credible resources.